UfaqFatima786/New-Islamic-Year-2026/README.md

-# 🌙 New Islamic Year 2026
+# 🌙 New Islamic Year 1448 AH

 A beautifully designed and responsive website created to celebrate and welcome the Islamic New Year 1448 AH.
 This project provides users with an engaging experience through a modern interface, meaningful content, and attractive visuals related to the significance of Muharram and the Islamic New Year.